DEGAorg/midnight-mcp/docs/setup-guide.md

 # -p, --password <string> Optional password for additional security
 ```

+### Understanding Seeds and Mnemonics

+The setup scripts work with two related but distinct concepts:

+- **Hex Seed**: A 32-byte (64 hex characters) entropy value that serves as the cryptographic foundation for your wallet
+- **BIP39 Mnemonic**: A human-readable phrase of 12 or 24 words that represents the same entropy in a more user-friendly format

+**Key Points:**
+- The hex seed is the actual entropy (random data) used by the Midnight wallet
+- The mnemonic is a BIP39-compliant phrase that can be converted to/from the hex seed
+- Both represent the same cryptographic material and provide access to the same wallet
+- The mnemonic can be imported into any BIP39-compatible wallet that supports Midnight

 The script will:
 1. Create the necessary directory structure
-2. Generate or verify the provided seed
+2. Generate or verify the provided seed/mnemonic
 3. Display the generated wallet information:
-   - Midnight Seed (hex)
-   - BIP39 Mnemonic
+   - **Midnight Seed (hex)**: The 32-byte entropy in hexadecimal format
+   - **BIP39 Mnemonic**: The human-readable seed phrase
-   - Derived Seed (if password was provided)
+   - **Derived Seed (if password provided)**: Additional entropy derived from the mnemonic + password

 **IMPORTANT:** Save these values securely.
-The seed and mnemonic provide access to your funds.
+Both the hex seed and mnemonic provide access to your funds.

 **NOTE:** The BIP39 mnemonic can be imported into any GUI wallet that supports the Midnight blockchain, providing direct access to your funds.